sayyidalharis/RD-Sayyid-Muhammad-Umar-Al-Haris-119140190-Tugas-Individu-4/README.md

 2. Install the .apk file on your android

     After installing the app, grant app the permission to access the android's camera to use the app properly.
-Now enjoy scanning some QR codes! <3
+Now enjoy scanning some QR codes and copying the result! <3

 <b> Screenshots <b>